 At present, the following companies and associations are part of the ChemSec Business Group.
 In addition, a number of companies engage in the group on an ad-hoc basis, collaborating short term and case-by-case, often in activities limited in time and policy field.
-These include companies such as Apple and Puma.

 Employing more than 53,731 people in over 160 countries, the adidas Group produce more than 660 million product units every year and generate sales of € 14.5 billion.
 The adidas Group works closely with governments, NGOs and the civil society in order to advance its chemicals management programme and achieve its goal of zero discharge of hazardous chemicals by 2020.

 Apple is an American multinational technology company that designs, develops, and sells consumer electronics, computer software, and online services.
 Apple wants to conserve the planet’s precious resources and reduce climate change by using renewable energy sources and driving energy efficiency in products, facilities, and supply chain.
 Apple also aims to pioneer the use of safer materials in products and processes.